 - If you have not worked enough, you have a low income

-Most disabled workers meet these conditions, but proving that you meet them can be difficult.
+Most disabled workers meet these conditions but proving that you meet them can be difficult.
 You need documentation that is convincing to the SSA.
+An SSDI lawyer in Lawrenceville will be able to help.

 If it prevents you from working, it should count as a disability for SSDI.
 However, it is easier to get some conditions to count than others.